FVSHaLuan/Tiny-Wing-s-clone/README.md

 # Tiny-Wing-s-clone
 I'm too lazy to write shit.
-Do whatever you want with this one, I have no responsibility for any your bad use of this (if you ever come up with one).
+Do whatever you want with this one, I have no responsibility for any of your bad use of this (if you ever come up with one).
 Good luck!